In This Article

-To help those of us who didn't attend med school get up to speed about PCOS, we consulted three specialists who know the syndrome best: McCulloch, Twogood, and Dr. Joshua J. Berger, medical director of the CHA Fertility Center in Los Angeles.
-If you have PCOS, think you might have it, or simply want to know more, keep reading.
+To help those of us who didn't attend med school get up to speed about PCOS, we consulted three specialists who know the syndrome best: McCulloch, Twogood, and Joshua J. Berger, MD, medical director of the CHA Fertility Center in Los Angeles.

-Generally speaking, PCOS can be defined as a syndrome affecting a woman's entire body, particularly her hormonal and metabolic systems.
+Generally speaking, PCOS can be defined as a syndrome affecting a person's entire body, particularly the hormonal and metabolic systems.
 "It is lifelong, begins in childhood, and lasts past menopause," McCulloch says.

 What does PCOS look and feel like?
 McCulloch says the condition can cause "a constellation of symptoms such as weight gain, irregular periods, infertility, acne, hair growth on the face, and hair loss."
-The condition also increases a woman's risks for type 2 diabetes and cardiovascular disease as she ages.
+The condition also increases the risk for type 2 diabetes and cardiovascular disease.

-In other words, someone with PCOS might only get her period every few months, or possibly not even that often, Berger says.
-Since elevated testosterone levels are associated with PCOS, she might also notice excess hair (known as hirsutism) or acne on her face and body.
+In other words, someone with PCOS might only get a period every few months, or possibly not even that often, Berger says.
+Since elevated testosterone levels are associated with PCOS, you might also notice excess hair (known as hirsutism) or acne on the face and body.

 To diagnose PCOS, most physicians use the so-called Rotterdam criteria, Twogood says.
 That means two of the following three points must apply: highly irregular periods (known as oligomenorrhea), increased testosterone as proven by a blood test, and the presence of many small cysts on the ovaries as proven by an ultrasound.

-Later in life, PCOS can increase a woman's risk for cardiovascular disease and diabetes, as well as endometrial cancer and pre-cancer, Twogood adds.
-"It is important to have a multidisciplinary team to help women navigate and optimize all of [this]," she says.
+Later in life, PCOS can increase the risk for cardiovascular disease and diabetes, as well as endometrial cancer and pre-cancer, Twogood adds.
+"It is important to have a multidisciplinary team to help those who have PCOS navigate and optimize all of [this]," she says.

 Though there is no cure for PCOS, diet, exercise, and birth control are the most common therapies for controlling it.
 "In some cases, nutrition alone can reverse most symptoms," says McCulloch.
 Controlling insulin is crucial to treating PCOS because high insulin levels cause the ovaries to create testosterone, which is responsible for so many of these symptoms.
 "By eating foods that cause us to secrete less insulin, you can see huge improvements in this syndrome," McCulloch says.
 Healthy fats like nuts and avocados, vegetables, berries, and shrimp are all among the foods that produce the least amount of insulin.

 Another of the common prescriptions for PCOS is oral contraception, though it can have negative side effects, says McCulloch.
-"Although the pill regulates periods and may decrease the clinical signs of hirsutism, it causes weight gain and increases the risk of blood clots—already significant issues for women with the condition," she says.
+"Although the pill regulates periods and may decrease the clinical signs of hirsutism, it causes weight gain and increases the risk of blood clots—already significant issues for those with the condition," she says.
 Exercise is also a key therapy.
 Research shows that women who exercise vigorously even for short periods of time see improvements in their symptoms.

 There are several other treatment options for PCOS, including supplements to improve ovulation rates and aid with insulin resistance.
-"Since PCOS is a condition that varies from woman to woman, the treatments vary quite a bit as well," McCulloch says.
+"Since PCOS is a condition that varies from person to person, the treatments vary quite a bit as well," McCulloch says.